PMA-2020/datalab/README.md

 `middleman server`

 ## Testing
-Tests use Karma and Chai.
+Unit Tests use Karma and Chai.

 To run tests:

 - Ensure node dependencies are installed with `npm install`.
-- Run `npm test`.
+- Run `npm run test:unit`.
 - Karma will instruct you to open a browser to run the tests.

+Snapshot tests use Selenium

+- Can be run with default config using `npm test`
+- See the makefile for other options

 ## Building and Deploying